cyrilgeorge153/PythonUiAutomationTesting/README.md

 Ui tesing using python selenium and pytest framework.

-# Packaged needed to run the project
+# Packages needed to run the project

 pip install selenium